eelcovv/elixos/README.md

 After installatie, you can close the QEMU terminal with the nixos live-usb installer On your host machine do:

-19 `just vm_run` to start up your freshly installed VM from the
+19. `just vm_run` to start up your freshly installed VM

+20. You should now be able to login using `ssh eelco@localhost -p 2222`